Browse our most common questions below or contact us directly to have a chat, we’re here to help.

-Your subscription amount on your term sheet is reflected in a capital ratio, which is the ratio of your capital account balance to the sum of capital account balances of all members of the Fund.
+Your subscription amount on your term sheet is reflected in a capital ratio, which is the ratio of your capital account balance to the sum of capital account balances of all members of the fund.
 In other words, it illustrates the percentage of the total fund that your membership represents.

-Yes, you will receive Subscription and LLC Agreements indicating your membership in the Fund.
+Yes, you will receive Subscription and LLC Agreements indicating your membership in the fund.
 You will also receive closing documents from EquityZen outlining the details of your investment.

 Yes.
-Our third party Fund Administrator will issue K1's annually.
+Our third party Fund Administrator will issue K-1s annually.
 EquityZen will also update you on any material impact to your investment (company news, new funding rounds, secondary transactions or indicators to new valuation).

 Once we receive full commitments from investors we will stop accepting allocation and will approach the company with our deal terms.
 The company has a Right of First Refusal which allows them a thirty day (typically) period to purchase the shares on the same terms as our offer.
-You can typically expect a transaction to close 4-6 weeks from the time we "close" our Fund and stop accepting investor commitments.
+You can typically expect a transaction to close 4-6 weeks from the time we "close" our fund and stop accepting investor commitments.

 By submitting your term sheet you agree to complete the investment process within one week of being informed by email that it is available to be completed.
 In the event you do not complete it within one week of notification, your investment allocation may be reallocated to another investor and you may be charged a $500 termination fee.

-Following an IPO, we can transfer the shares to your brokerage account for you to hold or sell at your preference.
+If a company IPOs, we can transfer the shares to your brokerage account for you to hold or sell at your preference.

 We cannot guarantee an exit nor a timeline for any of our offerings.
 However, the majority of investment opportunities on our platform are companies who have received institutional financing from late-stage or growth funds, who have a typical investment horizon of 2-5 years.
 Given the relative illiquidity of investments available via the EquityZen platform, they are not suitable for all investor profiles.
 Please consider your investment time horizon when investing through EquityZen.

-The proceeds received by the shareholder (stock and/or cash) would be transferred to the LLC, after which EquityZen (the Managing Member) would distribute these proceeds to the Investor.
+The proceeds received by the shareholder (stock and/or cash) would be transferred to the LLC, after which EquityZen (the Managing Member) would distribute these proceeds to the investor.

-In short, yes there will be a share price at the time of a liquidity event (either through acquisition or IPO).
+There will be a share price at the time of a liquidity event (either through acquisition or IPO).
 Should you seek to exit your investment early (before a liquidity event) we cannot guarantee that there will be new information to corroborate a new share price such as a new funding round.
 For this reason, we cannot guarantee the ability to find you a buyer to exit your investment before a liquidity event.